ababic/django-cogwheels/docs/source/using-setting-values.rst

 4. If no 'override' value was found, the default value from your ``defaults`` module will be returned.
 5. The resulting value is cached, so that the above steps can be bypassed the next time a value for this setting is requested.

 ..
-NOTE :: To learn more about how setting deprecation works, see: :doc:`deprecation-handling`
+NOTE :: To learn more about how setting deprecation works, see: :doc:`deprecating-app-settings`

 .. _getting_model_values: